63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

-# Atlantis Configuration Repository for Serverless Deployment using AWS SAM
+# Atlantis Configuration Repository for Serverless Deployments using AWS SAM

 ## Prerequisites